MrSeekatar/dotnet9/README.md

       Login to the dashboard at https://localhost:17264/login?t=9c67f29218ad2e0805247cfd890ff35a
 ```

 From the console you can see the status of the API and UI, and click on the links to open the UI.
 To see caching in action, you can get the list or individual Box by id and the first time it will log a message about cache miss.
 If you add, update, or delete a Box it invalidates the cache for the list.
-If you restart the app without restarting Redis, the items will still be in the cache.
+If you restart the app without restarting Redis, the items will still be in the cache, but out-of-sync with the faked out database in the repository.

 ## API Endpoints